cleartonic/smt4a_calc/readme.md

 ### Special Thanks
-- Thanks to [Caerulius](https://twitter.com/Caerulius) for helping with javascript to support the website's viewability -Inspiration & data from the impressive tools at [https://aqiu384.github.io/megaten-fusion-tool/home](https://aqiu384.github.io/megaten-fusion-tool/home)
+- Thanks to [Caerulius](https://twitter.com/Caerulius) for helping with javascript to support the website's viewability
+- Inspiration & data from the impressive tools at [https://aqiu384.github.io/megaten-fusion-tool/home](https://aqiu384.github.io/megaten-fusion-tool/home)